Resiliencia-climatica-Brasil/mata-atlantica/README.md

 - <a href="#workflow" id="toc-workflow">Workflow</a>
 - <a href="#file-structure" id="toc-file-structure">File structure</a>

-This is preliminary structure for the climate resilience analyses carried out by The Nature Conservancy Brazil and collaborators
+This is a preliminary structure for the climate resilience analyses carried out by The Nature Conservancy Brazil and collaborators

 - Adapted from code by Lucas Jardim